-The Fenway opened in 1927, despite there not being a whole heck of a lot of people on the Gulf Coast of Florida then, much of the area more occupied by orange groves than people.
+The Fenway Hotel opened in 1927, despite there not being a whole heck of a lot of people on the Gulf Coast of Florida then, much of the area more occupied by orange groves than people.
 This was long before there were fancy Clearwater resorts on the barrier island nearby.
-It was a grand affair that attracted high society, not least because of the speakeasy barely hidden on the ground floor.
+It was a grand affair then that attracted high society, not least because of the speakeasy barely hidden on the ground floor.
 It was a jazzy joint, a place filled with music.
 It also housed the county’s first radio station, launched in 1925.
 (The “do not disturb” signs here say “Off Air.”)

-It operated seasonally through 1961.

-The building went through many lives, including a radio station and several colleges, but also a squatter site.
+It operated seasonally as a hotel through 1961.
+Then the building went through many lives, including several colleges, but also a squatter site.
 Several times it came close to demolition and an empty lot.

-In 2014 a savior came along and bought the abandoned building and land for $2.4 million.
+In 2014 a savior came along and bought the abandoned building and land.
 The non-profit Taoist Tai Chi Society of the USA wanted it to become its new national headquarters and a new international center for its parent society.
-As they went through various approval processes, it became clear that making it a boutique-sized hotel again was going to keep the regional stakeholders happy and serve the society as well—with their less ambitious set of community townhouses in the back.
-They packed it out with member bookings for the first week of November.
+As they went through various approval processes, it became clear that making it a boutique-sized hotel again was going to keep the regional stakeholders happy and serve the society as well—with their less ambitious set of community townhouses in the back for the Taoists.
+They packed it out with member bookings to kick things off.

-Eventually the green space will bring guests back to a more genteel time without addictive screens, with croquet, bocce ball, and badminton on the expansive lawn.
-The Fenway is near one of the greatest rail-to-trail projects in the USA too, a 36-mile run that goes all the way down to St. Petersburg in the south and up to Tarpon Springs in the north, all flat and off-road.
+Sometimes the expansive green space out front brings guests back to a more genteel time without addictive screens, with croquet, bocce ball, cornhole, or badminton on the expansive lawn.
+The Fenway is near one of the greatest rail-to-trail projects in the USA too, a 40-mile paved run that goes all the way down to St. Petersburg in the south and past Tarpon Springs in the north, all flat and off-road.
 There are also more than 20 craft beer breweries along the Pinellas Trail.

 There’s another bar in the lobby, where a jazz band will often be playing.
-You can belly up to the bar there and look toward the water, or take a lounge seat in one of the sitting areas.
+You can belly up to the bar there or take a lounge seat in one of the sitting areas.
 As with the roof bar, you can find some local craft beers on tap or order a classic cocktail that’s been around since the ’20s.

-Rooms are not all that large, and baths are shower-only, but they make up for it with good design, modern touches, and a few musical cues.
-Two queens or one king bed sit on carpet and are surrounded by light color tones and dark stained wood.
-The conventional layout has a long row of counters and cabinets opposite the bed, with a wall-mounted TV, minibar, and closet with Florida-appropriate cotton bathrobes.
+Rooms are of average size, and baths are shower-only, but The Fenway Hotel makes up for it with good design, modern touches, and a few musical cues.
+Two queens or one king bed with padded leather headboard sit on carpet and are surrounded by light color tones and dark stained wood.
+The conventional layout has a long row of counters and cabinets opposite the bed, with a wall-mounted TV, better-than-average minibar, and closet with Florida-appropriate cotton bathrobes.

-It’s not the 1920s when it comes to electricity: charging units beside the beds have two regular outlets and two USB outlets.
-A customized Amazon Alexa Dot unit functions as a speaker and tourist information source.
-Some of the beds have nifty fold-out reading lights on each side.
+It’s not the 1920s when it comes to electricity: charging units beside the beds have two regular outlets and two USB outlets, plus most lamps have more.
+A customized Alexa Dot unit functions as a music speaker, news broadcaster, and tourist information source.
+The attractive baths with an array of Spanish tiles have built-in toiletry dispensers in the shower

 Each room has some kind of a musical touch, like a shiny cymbal on the wall with the Fenway logo.
 Suites have double the space, with a separate living room.

-While The Fenway Hotel is run by the Mainsail Properties group, the company behind several Florida properties including Epicurean Hotel in Tampa, it is part of Marriott’s Autograph Collection, which means you can cash in points to stay here or earn points to add to your loyalty account.
+The Fenway Hotel is run by the Mainsail Properties group, the company behind several Florida properties including Epicurean Hotel in Tampa.
+Like the latter, it is part of Marriott’s Autograph Collection, which means you can cash in points to stay here or earn points to add to your loyalty account.
 The Autograph brand is Marriott’s “sense of place” one though, each hotel having its own personality, so you won’t see a lot of corporate reminders here.

-Rates are expected to run $200 to $300 per night for now, with no sneaky fee add-ons.
+Rates run $175 to $360 per night most of the time, with no sneaky fee add-ons besides local taxes.
 (If you bring a car, it’s $15 a night for valet parking.)
-See more details at Marriott’s Autograph Collection site and check rates there, at TripAdvisor, or at Hotels.com.
+See more details at Marriott’s Autograph Collection site and check rates there, at Expedia, or at Hotels.com.